-Experian’s ID&F Business operates as a Fraud Prevention Agency (FPA) which collects, maintains and shares, data on known and suspected fraudulent activity.
-This document describes at a very high level how Experian uses and shares personal data within its Identity and Fraud business (‘ID&F’).
-If you would like more detailed information on this processing, please visit www.experian.co.uk/crain.
+Experian’s Identity & Fraud (‘ID&F’) business function helps lenders and other businesses and organisations by verifying information to help them make more accurate and faster decisions, on matters such as identity and eligibility.
+ID&F also operates as a Fraud Prevention Agency (FPA) which collects, maintains and shares, data on confirmed and suspected fraudulent and financial crime activity.
+This document describes how Experian uses and shares personal data within its ID&F business.

 This document answers these questions: